-Form a continuous path $\beta$ (in $\mathbb{R}^2$) by taking $\gamma,$ adjoining half of the edge $e_{n_1},$ adjoining the segment of $\Gamma$ between $e_{n_1}^*$ and $e_i^*,$ and then finally appending half of the edge $e_i,$ to form a continuous circuit based at $x.$ Since this circuit is a Jordan curve, it separates $\mathbb{R}^2$ into an interior and an exterior.
-See Figure~\ref{fig:figurejordan} for an illustration of $\beta$.
+Form a continuous path $\beta$ (in $\mathbb{R}^2$) by taking $\gamma $, adjoining half of the edge $e_{n_1}$, adjoining the segment of $\Upsilon$ [recall the definition from (\ref{defGamma})] between $e_{n_1}^*$ and $e_i^*$, and then finally appending half of the edge $e_i$, to form a continuous circuit based at $x$.
+Since this circuit is a Jordan curve, it separates $\mathbb{R}^2$ into an interior and an exterior.
+See Figure~\ref{figfigurejordan} for an illustration of $\beta$.

-Our first observation is that either $y \in \beta$ or $y$ is in the interior of $\beta$ (and in fact, $y \in \beta$ only if $y \in \gamma$).
+Our first observation is that either $y \in\beta$ or $y$ is in the interior of $\beta$ (and in fact, $y \in\beta$ only if $y \in\gamma $).
 The reason is that $y$ is an endpoint of one of the $e_i$'s, which must cross $\beta$.
 Since the other endpoint of this edge is in $V^c$, it cannot be in the interior of $\beta$ (or on $\beta$).
-The Jordan curve theorem implies that these endpoints are in different components, and thus if $y \notin \beta$, it must be in the interior of $\beta$.
+The Jordan curve theorem implies that these endpoints are in different components, and thus if $y \notin\beta$, it must be in the interior of $\beta$.
 We make the following claim: